brassica-collective/handbook/content/brassica/handbook/Agreements/responsibilities_and_expectations.md

   3. Contributing to agreed processes for making collective-wide decisions, by:
       1. reliably responding to calls for consent or consensus in our online forums, AND
-      2. offering amendments to proposals that I’m not satisfied wit
+      2. offering amendments to proposals that I’m not satisfied with

 ### Additional Responsibilities